-As of March 31, 2021, we had \$49.5 million in cash and cash equivalents.
+As of June 30, 2021, we had \$91.6 million in cash and cash equivalents.
 In May 2021, we consummated our IPO and issued 5,002,500 shares of Class A common stock for net proceeds of approximately \$48.4 million, after deducting underwriting discounts and commissions and offering related expenses.
-We believe, based on our current operating plan, that the net proceeds from our IPO, together with our cash and cash equivalents as of March 31, 2021, will be sufficient to fund our operations for at least the next 12 months.
-In particular, we believe that the net proceeds from our IPO, together with our cash and cash equivalents as of March 31, 2021, will allow us to complete our current Phase 2b clinical trial for atacicept in patients with IgAN, and initiate a Phase 2b or Phase 3 clinical trial for atacicept in patients with LN.
-Our estimate as to how long we expect the net proceeds from our IPO, together with our cash and cash equivalents as of March 31, 2021, to be able to continue to fund our operating expenses and capital expenditures requirements is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
+We believe, based on our current operating plan, that our cash and cash equivalents as of June 30, 2021, will be sufficient to fund our operations for at least the next 12 months.
+In particular, we believe that our cash and cash equivalents as of June 30, 2021, will allow us to complete our current Phase 2b clinical trial for atacicept in patients with IgAN, and initiate a Phase 2b or Phase 3 clinical trial for atacicept in patients with LN.
+Our estimate as to how long we expect our cash and cash equivalents as of June 30, 2021, to be able to continue to fund our operating expenses and capital expenditures requirements is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.
 Moreover, it is particularly difficult to estimate with certainty our future expenses given the dynamic nature of our business, the ongoing COVID-19 pandemic and the macro-economic environment generally.
 We anticipate that our expenses will increase substantially if, and as, we:

-- · continue our ongoing and planned research and development of our product candidate, atacicept, for the treatment of IgAN and LN; - · initiate nonclinical studies and clinical trials for atacicept and any additional product candidates that we may pursue in the future; - · seek to discover and develop additional product candidates and further expand our clinical product pipeline; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - continue to scale up external manufacturing capacity with the aim of securing sufficient quantities to meet our capacity requirements for clinical trials and potential commercialization; - establish a sales, marketing and distribution infrastructure to commercialize any approved product candidates and related additional commercial manufacturing costs; - · develop, maintain, expand, protect and enforce our intellectual property portfolio, including patents, trade secrets, and know how; - acquire, develop or in-license other product candidates and technologies; - attract, hire and retain additional clinical, scientific, quality control, and manufacturing management and administrative personnel; - add clinical, operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - · incur additional legal, accounting, investor relations and other expenses associated with operating as a public company.
+- · continue our ongoing and planned research and development of our product candidate, atacicept, for the treatment of IgAN and LN; - · initiate nonclinical studies and clinical trials for atacicept and any additional product candidates that we may pursue in the future; - seek to discover and develop additional product candidates and further expand our clinical product pipeline; - · seek regulatory approvals for any product candidates that successfully complete clinical trials; - continue to scale up external manufacturing capacity with the aim of securing sufficient quantities to meet our capacity requirements for clinical trials and potential commercialization; - establish a sales, marketing and distribution infrastructure to commercialize any approved product candidates and related additional commercial manufacturing costs; - · develop, maintain, expand, protect and enforce our intellectual property portfolio, including patents, trade secrets, and know how; - acquire, develop or in-license other product candidates and technologies; - attract, hire and retain additional clinical, scientific, quality control, and manufacturing management and administrative personnel; - add clinical, operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - incur additional legal, accounting, investor relations and other expenses associated with operating as a public company.

 Advancing the development of atacicept and any future product candidates we may develop will require a significant amount of capital.
-The net proceeds from our IPO and our cash and cash equivalents as of March 31, 2021 will not be sufficient to fund all of the activities that are necessary to complete the development of atacicept.
+Our cash and cash equivalents as of June 30, 2021 will not be sufficient to fund all of the activities that are necessary to complete the development of atacicept through approval and commercial launch.